Sitefinity/Telerik.Sitefinity.Samples.Education/README.md

 This website can be created by 1 designer and 1 developer for just 1 week - a demostration of the productivity gains offered by Sitefinity.

 Telerik International University (TIU) is a sample university website that can be reused for commercial purposes.
-To run the sample you must have standard or higher license.
+To run the sample you must have Professional or higher license.

 Using the Education sample, you can: